HMS Misoa: Design and modifications

 Misoa was one of three shallow-draught oil tankers built by the Furness Shipbuilding Company of Haverton Hill-on-Tees in 1937 to operate in Lake Maracaibo in Venezuela.
 She was requisitioned by the Royal Navy in December 1940, along with her sister ships Tasajera and Bachaquero, for conversion to a tank landing ship.
 Her oil tanks were removed to form a tank deck, and two large hatches and two 50-ton derrick cranes fitted to lift vehicles from the tank deck to the upper deck.
 Her bows were cut off square and a heavy steel door fitted.
 A hinged extension, together with the door, provided a 100 ft ramp to unload vehicles.
 Steel armour plate was fitted to the bridge and wheelhouse, and the ship was armed with a single 40 mm gun, six 20 mm anti-aircraft guns, three Lewis machine guns, and a smoke mortar.
 There was accommodation for up to 217 troops, and for a crew of 98.
 She could carry eighteen 30-ton tanks, or twenty-two 25-ton tanks, or 33 heavy trucks.
-After refitting was complete she was commissioned in August 1941.

 Initial operations

 Misoa left the Clyde in early August 1941 with large squadron of landing and troop ships, escorted by eight destroyers, and headed for Scapa Flow, where four more destroyers joined the convoy, which was intended to seize the Azores.
 When the operation was cancelled, the ships returned to the Clyde.
 In January 1942, Misoa was based at Freetown, Sierra Leone, on the South Atlantic Station.
+After refitting was complete she was commissioned in August 1941.